irschad/create-helm-chart/README.md

   - `payment-service`
   - `product-catalog-service`
   - `recommendation-service`
-  - `redis`
   - `shipping-service`
 - Use the naming convention `<microservice-name>-values.yaml`.

 #### 4. Create and Validate Helm Chart for Redis
 - Design a dedicated Helm chart for Redis.
-- In the `charts/redis` folder, configure an additional `values.yaml` file with the following contents:
+- In the `charts/redis` folder, configure the `values.yaml` file with the following contents:
   ```yaml
   appName: redis
   appImage: redis